danielscholl/aks-storage-poc/README.md

 **Secure AKS and Azure Storage Integration Without Secrets**

-> Kubernetes teams adopting Azure face a critical challenge: securely accessing persistent storage without violating modern security standards.
+> Kubernetes teams adopting Azure face a critical challenge: `securely accessing persistent storage without violating modern security standards`.
 This proof-of-concept attempts to demonstrate how to leverage storage removing the dependency of keys using Microsoft Entra Workload Identity.

 ## Purpose